Greco-Turkish War (1897): War

-On 24 March, about 2,600 irregulars crossed the Greek border into Ottoman Macedonia in order to provoke disarray behind enemy lines by rousing locals against Ottoman administration.
+On 24th March, about 2,600 irregulars crossed the Greek border into Ottoman Macedonia in order to provoke disarray behind enemy lines by rousing locals against Ottoman administration.
 As a result, on 6 April Edhem Pasha mobilised his forces.
 His plan was to surround Greek forces and by using river Pineios as a natural barrier to push them back to central Greece.
 Nevertheless, his rear forces were halted while the center of his formation gained ground, altering his initial plans.
 The Greek plan called for a wider open field combat, which ultimately would cost heavy casualties against an already superior opponent.

 There was no serious force left to prevent the Ottoman Army from entering the Greek capital, Athens.
-Halil Rıfat Pasha, asked Abdulhamid for permission to enter Athens.
-In agreement with the Great powers, the Russian Tsar, Nicholas II, telegraphed Abdulhamid himself and demanded that the war be stopped.
-On May 19, in accordance with the Sultan's will, the Ottoman army stopped its advance.
+Halil Rifat Pasha, asked Abdul Hamid for permission to enter Athens.
+In agreement with the Great powers, the Russian Tsar, Nicholas II, telegraphed Abdul Hamid himself and demanded that the war be stopped.
+On 19 May, the Ottoman army stopped its advance.
 On 20 May 1897, a ceasefire went into effect.

-Thessalian Front
+Thessalian front

 Officially, war was declared on 18 April when the Ottoman ambassador in Athens, Asim Bey, met with the Greek foreign minister announcing the cutting of diplomatic ties.
-Heavy fighting occurred between the 21–22 April outside the town of Tyrnavos but when the overwhelming Ottoman forces converged and pushed together, the Greek general staff ordered a general withdrawal, spreading panic among soldiers and civilians alike.
+Heavy fighting occurred between 21 and 22 April outside the town of Tyrnavos but when the overwhelming Ottoman forces converged and pushed together, the Greek general staff ordered a general withdrawal, spreading panic among soldiers and civilians alike.
 Larissa fell on 27 April, while the Greek front was being reorganised behind the strategic lines of Velestino, in Farsala.
 Nevertheless, a division was ordered to head for Velestino, thus cutting Greek forces in two, 60 km apart.
 Between 27 and 30 April, under the command of Col. Konstantinos Smolenskis, Greek forces checked and halted the Ottoman advance.

 On 5 May three Ottoman divisions attacked Farsala, forcing an orderly withdrawal of Greek forces to Domokos; on the eve of those events Smolenskis had withdrawn from newly recaptured Velestino to Almyros.
 Volos fell into Ottoman hands on 8 May.

 At Domokos the Greeks assembled 40,000 men in a strong defensive position, joined by about 2,000 Italian "Redshirt" volunteers under the command of Ricciotti Garibaldi, son of Giuseppe Garibaldi.
 The Ottoman Empire had a total of about 70,000 troops, of whom about 45,000 were directly engaged in the battle.

 On 16 May the attackers sent part of their army around the flank of the Greeks to cut off their line of retreat, but it failed to arrive in time.
 The next day, the rest of their army made a frontal assault.
 Both sides fought ferociously.
 The Ottomans were held at bay by the fire of the defending infantry until their left flank defeated the Greek right.
 The Ottoman formation broke through, forcing a renewed withdrawal.
 Smolenskis was ordered to stand his ground at the Thermopylae passage, but on 20 May a ceasefire went into effect.